alexanderM23/autohotkey-copy-paste-tantadtaz/README.md

 #### Ta-z - is for Tab + Top3 (-z is for Cutz / or Cuts)
 #### Ta-La - is for Tab + Top4  (-La is for aLL to select - it's like in a mirror, but it is more pleasantly for hearing.)

-#### All others hotkeys is not necessary to memorize at all.
-I've put them here as an example only!
+#### All others hotkeys is not necessary to memorize, at all.
+I've put them here as an example, only!
-#### This expression (this hotkeys) are working, if you copy text from one window to another, as well.
-Just remember - you do not need to release the TAB key each time, and press it again.
-Even if you are working with two windows (two text documents)!
 #### Good Luck!